 Petřín Tower.
-On top of Petřín hill, this late 19th century built tower resembles famous Eiffel Tower In Paris, although it is even taller (378m).
-Offers viewing desk for spectacular views.
+On top of Petřín hill, this late 19th century built tower resembles the famous Eiffel Tower In Paris, although it is even taller (378m).
+Offers viewing deck for spectacular views.

 Vyšehrad.
 Fortified medieval castle dating from 10th century, 3 km away from Prague Castle.
 Featuring a museum, hidden passages, and several notable statues.

 Municipal House.
-Early 20th century built in style of Art nouveau, this venue houses Smetana Hall and Czech National Symphony Orchestra.
-Apart from hosting classical concerts, venue features opera and ballet performances and other events, including fashion shows.
+Early 20th century built in the style of Art nouveau, this venue houses Smetana Hall and Czech National Symphony Orchestra.
+Apart from hosting classical concerts, the venue features opera and ballet performances and other events, including fashion shows.

 National Museum, Prague.
 Early 19th century established museum hosting range of natural science and history exhibits.